 GeneCards Summary for EMP2 Gene

 EMP2 (Epithelial Membrane Protein 2) is a Protein Coding gene.
-Diseases associated with EMP2 include nephrotic syndrome, type 10 and idiopathic steroid-sensitive nephrotic syndrome with minimal change.
-GO annotations related to this gene include integrin binding.
+Diseases associated with EMP2 include idiopathic steroid-sensitive nephrotic syndrome with minimal change and idiopathic steroid-sensitive nephrotic syndrome with diffuse mesangial proliferation.
+GO annotations related to this gene include protein kinase binding and kinase binding.
 An important paralog of this gene is EMP3.

 UniProtKB/Swiss-Prot for EMP2 Gene